755 River Drive, Fort Bragg CA, 95437

-Despite the significant cost reductions, it was increasing clear that the District be financially unable to maintain the hospital for which there was a $15M backlog of repairs.
-Nor would it be able to set aside enough money to pay for the cost of upgrading the facilities (est. $24M) to the higher seismic standards imposed on all hospitals after the Northridge earthquake of 1977 which saw a hospital there to collapse causing multiple fatalities.
+Despite the significant cost reductions, it was increasing clear that the District would be financially unable to maintain the hospital for which there was a $15M backlog of repairs.
+Nor would it be able to set aside enough money to pay for the cost of upgrading the facilities (current estimate is $30M) to the higher seismic standards imposed on all hospitals after the Northridge earthquake of 1977 which saw a hospital there to collapse causing multiple fatalities.
 After several postponements, the state legislature has mandated these upgrades be completed by 2030.

 Moreover, even if the District found a way to fund these facility needs, it was recognized that the result would only keep the existing hospital open without any improvement in health care.

 Due to the uncertainty surrounding the hospital’s finances and future, the District found that it could no longer successfully recruit providers.
 The threat was that providers would leave and not be replaced, triggering a quick collapse of the District’s revenues.